 Tracking the change in housing prices over the long term may indicate the potential for future appreciation, while housing affordability is one indicator of how strong the demand for rental property might be.

 Generally speaking, markets where houses are relatively affordable see more homeowners than renters.
 However, the exact opposite is true in Columbia, where more than 50% of the households are occupied by renters.
 Reasons why more people rent than own here include a shortage of affordable housing and the strong demand for rental property from a variety of renter segments.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Columbia MSA shows:
+Each month Freddie Mac publishes the House Price Index (FMHPI) report with up-to-date data on the change in home prices for all markets across the U.S. The most recent FMHPI report for the Columbia, SC MSA shows:

 The National Association of Realtors (NAR) publishes a Housing Affordability Index (HAI) report that measures the affordability of housing in every market across the U.S. The NAR begins by comparing the median family household income needed to purchase a median priced single-family resale home, assuming a conventional mortgage with 20% down.

 Using 100 as a baseline index number, the NAR then assigns each market a HAI.
 The greater a market’s HAI is above 100 the more affordable housing is.